tonybaloney/tonybaloney.github.io/blog/running-python-on-dotnet-5-with-pyjion.md

 ## Awesome, how do I install it?

-After [the biggest-pull-request-I've-ever-submitted is merged](https://github.com/microsoft/Pyjion/pull/237).
-This should be available on PyPi.
+Checkout [github.com/tonybaloney/pyjion](https://github.com/tonybaloney/pyjion).
+For now, compile from source.
+I am also publishing from precompiled wheels [onto PyPi](https://pypi.org/project/pyjion/).

-For now, you can follow the instructions on my branch to try it out.
-It is very-much beta.
+It is very-much alpha.
 Don't deploy to production*

-* unless its Friday.
+`*` unless its Friday.

 ## Credits